hui-rao/hui-rao.github.io/_pages/about.md

 For more info
 ------
-More info about Hui (Amy) Rao can be found in [About Me](https://academicpages.github.io/markdown/), the [Photos](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question via email](mailto:hui.rao.1@student.unimelb.edu.au) or [message me on LinkedIn](https://www.linkedin.com/in/hui-rao-9a30642b6/).
+More info about Hui (Amy) Rao can be found in [About Me](https://academicpages.github.io/markdown/), the [Photos](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question via email](mailto:hui.rao.1@student.unimelb.edu.au) or [message her on LinkedIn](https://www.linkedin.com/in/hui-rao-9a30642b6/).